 The Fill In Form in Viz Multiplay is auto-generated based on the fields in the Viz scene.
-To change the appearance of the form, it is possible to replace the complete or parts of the form with your own custom HTML.
-This is an advanced feature, but the end result is that the user (the journalist or whoever fills in information) is exposed to a completely customized interface.
+To change the appearance of the form, it is possible to replace the some or all of the form with your own custom HTML.
+Although this an advanced feature, the end result is that the user (the journalist or whoever fills in information) can view a completely customized interface.
 To use this feature, see the Template Builder manual.